 Toor and DeBell spent weeks pouring over the consultant’s numbers because Jack knew that recycling was cheaper than wasting, but the numbers from the evaluation showed differently.

+The paradox occurs in probability and statistics.
 The consultant collected data across different departments.
-When looking at the data as a whole recycling appears more expensive, but when looking at all the data by department recycling shows to save the university money.
+When looking at all the data by department, recycling saves the university money, but when looking at that data as a whole the trend disappears making recycling appear more expensive.
 DeBell explained this to the university, proving recycling was worth keeping beyond moral values.

 “Anyone who has been on the CU Boulder campus or in the city of Boulder over the last few decades, you’ve seen Jack’s handiwork,” Toor said, “And you know the impact he’s had on our community.
 What may not be as obvious is the impact that he’s had around that nation.”

 The recycling movement in America really started to take off in the 1990s and DeBell was in the trenches fighting for the university community.
-DeBell was part of giving universities a voice on the National Recycling Board.
-He was recognized by the EPA, the White House Task Force on Recycling, Dell Computer, and more.
+DeBell helped universities gain a voice on the National Recycling Board.
+He was recognized by the EPA, the White House Task Force on Recycling, Dell Computer and more.
 He was also part of creating the Grassroots Recycling Network, which developed the core message of Zero Waste in the mid-1990s.

 “[The National Recycling Board] would be asking for Jack’s perspective, which showed Jack had earned so much respect,” Eric Lombardi, former director of Eco-Cycle, said.
 “He was a good spokesman for the university and for the students.
 He was a fighter, and that’s what we needed back then.”

 The recycling program is what Dave Newport calls the flagship program of the Environmental Center.
-It’s the oldest program, staffs the most students, and has the most visibility on campus.
+It’s the oldest program, staffs the most students and has the most visibility on campus.
 Jack stabilized and legitimizes the Environmental Center’s expertise in recycling.
-Most college campuses the recycling is done by facilities management, but on the CU campus it is done by students.
+On most college campuses the recycling is done by facilities management, but on the CU campus it is done by students.

 “Jack has certain principles,” Newport said.
 “It’s not just good enough to recycle material.
 That material needs to come back in a closed loop to the highest and best use.”

-On the night of Jack’s retirement, he finally handed Dave a carabiner with the recycling symbol on it, which is something Jack picked up from the scouts after graduating from the Outward Bound program.
+On the night of Jack’s retirement, he finally handed Dave a carabiner with the recycling symbol on it, which is something Jack picked up from the Outward Bound program.
 Jack often gave them to staff or students he felt had a lot of promise.
 It was like earning a merit badge in recycling.

-“You know one very hopeful and aspirational point that some people don’t understand fully or don’t adopt it to the point where it gets them excited to do more work,” DeBell said.
 “It’s synergy.
 One person’s individual efforts combined with another’s, even though they’re small and individual, have a greater cumulative impact.
 So, when you have 29,000 students that are doing the right thing, it has a cumulative impact that can oftentimes make the difference.”
+DeBell said.